pchelka84/pig-game/README.md

 ### Credits

-The game was developed based on a tutorial from a [JavaScrpit online course](https://www.udemy.com/the-complete-javascript-course/learn/v4/content).
+The game was developed based on a tutorail from a [JavaScrpit online course](https://www.udemy.com/the-complete-javascript-course/learn/v4/content).